mengbinhao/jack-note/docs/english/NPR.md

   > Does xx have any other options if these moves don't have the desired effect?

 - 2020.3.25
-  - attend v | attendance n
+  - attend v | attendance n |attendee
   - reliable adj | rely vi
   - forehead n
   - gauge n